Evidence of previous roof covering repair. This is just for your awareness.

 |10.4||Cleanout Doors & Frames||X|

 Range was not fastened to the floor.
 This poses a safety hazard to children.
-Recommend a qualified contractor secure range so it can't tip.
+Recommend installing an anti-tip bracket.
+Here is a DIY resource for you: Click Here

-Home has, what I believe, is vermiculite insulation which MAY contain asbestos.
-Asbestos in only dangerous when it becomes friable - meaning when it is disturbed and becomes airborne.
+Home has, what is believed to be, vermiculite insulation which MAY contain asbestos.
+Asbestos is only dangerous when it becomes friable - meaning when it is disturbed and becomes airborne.
 Options could be - after consulting with an expert for positive identification of asbestos - (a) live with it but do not disturb it, (b) have it remediated by a professional remediation company, or (c) consider adding additional insulation on top of the thin layer of vermiculite - which has a very low R Value compared to modern standards.
+If attic access is necessary, recommend wearing a respirator.
+For more information on asbestos from the Environmental Protection Agency visit here.
+Also, consider consulting with the ZAI Trust - information in the attached brochure.
+Recommend evaluation and possible remediation.

-Crawlspace access open.
-Recommend keeping these closed to prevent animal intrusion.
+Foundation vent missing.
+Recommend repair to prevent animal intrusion.